Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: mcH -cylinders in E(k,t) -spaces diffeomorphic to R3

-The $E(\kappa,\tau)$-spaces are Riemannian fibrations $E\to B$ with geodesic fibers, bundle curvature $\tau\in\R$ and base curvature $\kappa\in\R$.
+The $E(\kappa,\tau)$-spaces are Riemannian fibrations $E\to B$ with geodesic fibres, bundle curvature $\tau\in\R$ and base curvature $\kappa\in\R$.
+We will only consider those diffeomorphic to $\R^3$.
+These arise for $\kappa\leq0$, i.e., we exclude the Berger spheres and $\mathbb{S}^2\times\R$.
 In Section 4 we describe these spaces.
-Most results concerning constant mean curvature surfaces then become ``horizontal`` or ``vertical`` generalizations of results in $\R^3$.
-It turns out that the arguments given in Section 2 and 3 carry over to prove existence of tilded \mcH-cylinders in $E(\kappa,0)$ and of horizontal \mcH-cylinders in $E(\kappa,\tau)$ for $\tau\neq0$.
+Most results concerning constant mean curvature surfaces then become ``horizontal`` or ``vertical`` generalisations of results in $\R^3$.
+It turns out that the arguments given in Section 2 and 3 carry over to prove existence of tilted \mcH-cylinders in $E(\kappa,0)$ and of horizontal \mcH-cylinders in $E(\kappa,\tau)$ for $\tau\neq0$.
 In the final Section we compute the horizontal diameter of a horizontal \mcH-cylinder in $E(\kappa,\tau)$-spaces with $\kappa\leq0$.